MatthewHerbst/taco-surveyor/README.md

 ```

 ## Setup your database
+**!
+IT IS EXTREMELY RECOMMENDED THAT YOU CHANGE THE BELOW LISTED DEFAULT USER/PASSWORD IN A PRODUCTION ENVIRONMENT !**

 At a minimum, you will require a MySQL database running on your localhost, port 3306.
 The database must have the user account `taco_master` with the password `ninja_warlord`.
 These values can be modified in `index.js` at the project root.

 In addition, the database must have table `taco_surveyor`, and user `ninja_warlord` must have full privileges within this table.